dominicm00/ham/docs/architecture/decisions/0008-creating-a-version-2.md

 This requires maintaining boundaries between dependencies (which use the C++ STL) and Ham containers.
 Ham itself may also expose C++ STL types in its library API.
 Maintaining a boundary between internal/external types is difficult and inefficient.
 Besides, given the project would need to be refactored anyway to use the dependencies, it doesn't make much sense to avoid the standard library.

 ##### Use dependencies and standard library
-Adding dependencies has many benefits:
+Adding dependencies has the following benefits:
 - Use trusted implementations
 - Greatly eases work for platform compatibility
 - Makes cross-cutting changes easier
 - Adds new features (like debugging output) that could be exposed to users

-And some downsides:
+And downsides:
 - Increases build complexity
 - Possibility of external breakage
 - Possibility of abandoned dependencies